LiskArchive/lisk-sdk/sdk/README.md

 | Found a security issue           | [See our bounty program](https://blog.lisk.io/announcing-lisk-bug-bounty-program-5895bdd46ed4) |
 | Want to share your research      | [Propose your research](https://research.lisk.io)                                              |
 | Want to develop with us          | [Create a fork](https://github.com/LiskHQ/lisk/fork)                                           |

+## How to Contribute

+To contribute to `lisk-sdk`, `framework` or `elements`:

+1. Clone the repository: `git clone https://github.com/LiskHQ/lisk-sdk.git`

+2. Install dependencies and build:
+   1. `npm ci`
+   2. `npm run bootstrap`
+   3. `npm run build`

+### Testing local changes to `lisk-sdk/framework`

+Before testing local changes to `lisk-sdk/framework`, follow the above steps for installation/building of dependencies and then run:

+1. `npx lerna link`

+### Testing local changes to `lisk-sdk/elements`

+Before testing local changes to `lisk-sdk/elements`, follow the above steps for installation/building of dependencies and then run,

+1. `npx lerna link`

+Once you have linked your local repo, everytime you make changes in `lisk-sdk/elements` you must run `npm run build` before testing.

+**Note:** In case you face any issues during the installation make sure you have the right version of `npm` and `node` and try to install from scratch by running, `npm run clean:node_modules && rm -rf ./node_modules`.

+### Testing your local `lisk-sdk` in your application.

+In order to link your local lisk-sdk repository and test your application which uses `lisk-sdk`, simply follow the steps above in your local `lisk-sdk` repository and run `npm link lisk-sdk` in the root of your application.

 ## Contributors